Mindfulness is a secular form of meditation or 'mind training'

 Compassion Focused Therapy

-Compassion Focused Therapy (CFT) helps people to develop a more compassionate appoach to themselves and others.
-It was developed by a clinical psychologist called Professor Paul Gilbert, who recogised that there were times when traditional Cognitive Behavioural Therapy did not work so well.
-There is growing research to shows that CFT is helpful for anxiety, depression, low self-esteem and eating disorders.
+Compassion Focused Therapy (CFT) helps people to develop a more compassionate approach to themselves and others.
+It was developed by a clinical psychologist called Professor Paul Gilbert, who noticed that for some people, traditional Cognitive Behavioural Therapy did not work so well.
+There is growing research to shows that CFT is helpful for anxiety, depression, shame, and eating disorders.

-I often hear people saying "I know my self-critical thoughts are not helpful or logical, but I still feel bad", and this is where developing a different relationship with your thoughts can help.
+People often say to me "I know my self-critical thoughts are not logical, but I still feel bad", and this is where developing a different relationship with your thoughts can help.
 CFT guides people to gain a better understanding of how their minds work.
-The active steps we take are to practise mindfulness and compassion in order to learn how to react to life's challeges in a more helpful way.
+The active steps are to practise mindfulness and compassion in order manage life's ups and downs.